WorkesLibraries/Workes.SaveSystem/README.md

 Serializers that need format metadata can implement `ISaveSerializerMetadataHandler`.
 That metadata is stored inside the save-system metadata file as serializer-owned string key/value data, with both global and per-provider buckets.
 This is intended for serializer implementation details such as field maps or codec settings; it is not exposed through `SaveMetadataInfo` and should not be used for game/application display metadata.

-Serializers whose provider payload format depends on that metadata can also implement `IContextualSaveSerializer` and, for migration support, `IContextualSaveMigrationCapableSerializer`.
+Serializers whose provider payload format depends on that metadata can also implement contextual extension interfaces such as `IContextualSaveSerializer` and, for migration support, `IContextualSaveMigrationCapableSerializer`.
 The manager passes a `SaveSerializerContext` containing the provider save key, schema version, state type, schematic, and saved serializer metadata when serializing, extracting schema versions, deserializing, validating, and migrating provider payloads.
+When these interfaces are present, `SaveManager` uses the contextual path for provider payloads.
+Direct calls to the base `ISaveSerializer` methods may not produce the same provider payload shape as manager-managed saves.
 Plain JSON-style serializers can ignore these optional interfaces.

 Application-owned display metadata such as character name, playtime, difficulty, or screenshot references should live in a normal provider for this preview.
 A dedicated application metadata provider API is planned separately so application metadata can have its own ownership and migration story instead of being mixed with required save-system metadata or serializer metadata.